This article describes a short term, day trading strategy for trading hammers and hammer reversal signals.

 USDJPY run resulted in 600 trades a profit factor of 1.45, and a total profit of USD 127,088.20.

 GBPUSD run resulted in 536 trades a profit factor of 1.32, and a total profit of USD 138,448.96.

 As a comparison, the same test was run but using the unfiltered hammer signals: That is trading on every candidate hammer that appeared on the chart.
 This resulted in a loss of -USD 8,154.25.
 Similar results were achieved on the other pairs.
 This suggests that trading on “unfiltered hammer” signals is unlikely to produce a successful strategy over the long term.

-Hammer candlesticks are an extremely useful price action (real time) trading signal.
-They are also easy to use and understand.
-Their real time properties make them ideal indicators for a variety of scalping and day trading strategies.
+Hammer and shooting star candlesticks are useful trading signals as well as being easy to understand.
+Their properties make them ideal for a variety of scalping and day trading strategies.

-Hammer signals tend to be “noisy”.
+These types of signals tend to be “noisy”.
 The main difficulty in implementing hammer strategies comes from separating these noisy and ambiguous signals from real ones.
-Systems that trade on raw hammer signals tend to perform poorly over the longer term (click to open graph of unfiltered result).
+Systems that traded on raw hammer signals tended to perform poorly in tests over the longer term (click to open graph of unfiltered result).